The Military in Denmark: Small but Mighty Force Keeping the Peace

 Active and Reserve Personnel

-The Danish military maintains a force of approximately 16,000 active personnel and 12,000 reserve members.
+The Danish military consists of around 16,000 active members and 12,000 reserves.

 Frequently Asked Questions